 If you're looking for a wedding eye makeup look that feels dramatic but still soft and romantic, take a cue from this gorgeous bride when it comes to eyeshadow placement.
 By placing the darker shadow on the very outer corners and keeping the rest of her look very simple, it adds depth without looking too dark or heavy.

-Say "I do" with this effortless eye look that makes light eyes pop.
+Say "I do" with this effortless eye look that makes light eyes blaze.
 Simply darken the upper lashline with a matte shadow or pencil and buff it out with a small pencil brush.
-Load up on mascara, adding a good amount to the lower lashes to add balance and give that doe-eyed effect.
+Load up on mascara, adding a good amount to the lower lashes to add balance and give that dramatic doe-eyed effect.

 Smoked-Out Winged Liner

-Classic Nighttime Smokey Eye
+Classic Smokey Eye

 If you want something dark and moody, take a deep brown and blend it all over the lid and underneath the lower lashline.
-Lighten up the lower half of your face with a pink blush and natural lip color to balance out the dramatic eye look.
+Brighten up the lower half of your face with a pink blush and natural lip color to balance out the dramatic eye look.

 Subtle Winged Liner